johnwriting/writing/content/the_view.md

 Andy took a couple steps toward the hill.

-“I love you too, Rachel.
+“I love you too, Rachael.
 But I’m going to the top.
 I’ll meet you in the car.”

 He started toward the climb, but got a tap on the shoulder.